This one frustrates a lot of Microsoft Word users.

 These are the four ways you can use to get rid of those extra pages that show up without invitation.

 Note: I have tried these with MS Word 2013.
-While I believe these work the same way in 2007 and 2010, there may be minor difference in doing this.
+While I believe these work the same way in 2016, 2007 and 2010.
+There might be minor differences in doing this in other versions, but the overall methodology is likely to be the same.

 Hope you have enjoyed this article.
 Let me know your thoughts by leaving a comment.